-Spicy, tangy, crunchy, fresh, I love this refreshing Vietnamese Beef Noodle bowl.
+Spicy, tangy, crunchy, fresh, I love this refreshing Asian Beef Noodle bowl salad.
 Easy to make at home, you’ll turn to this healthy recipe time after time.

 Spicy, tangy, salty, crunchy, and fresh, I love noodle bowls!
 And I’m always on the hunt for a good one.

-To make the prey easier to find, I created a recipe to make at home.
+To make the prey easier to find, I created a Vietnamese noodle salad recipe to make at home.

 This may seem like a complicated recipe, it’s not.
 Really.
 Yes, it does take a few steps and some chopping, but that’s not complicated, it’s just, well, cooking.
 It is so worth it.
 Really.
 This knife is a good slicer, chopper, dicer.Since I’m in chopping mode, I usually chop enough so that I can have it again – for tomorrow’s dinner.

 I mean, if it’s that good, why not?
 Everyone I’ve served this to has been surprised and delighted.
 Why?
 Because it’s a great combination of ingredients and flavors.
 It tastes fresh and clean.
-It’s just right.
 If you prefer chicken, you can use that.
 Or firm fish or tofu.

 When you cook the meat, make sure the pan is hot before adding the meat.
 And don’t crowd the meat, you want it to sizzle and brown quickly, not steam and stew.
 Those crusty brown edges give lots of flavor.
 The trick is to slice your meat really thin.
 That requires a shape knife.
 Having the meat slightly frozen makes it easier to slice.